 One of the cow protectors said to me with hope in his eyes that someday, ‘in the West, when people’s awakening will emerge [they] will understand that the cow is incomparable, without any equal’.
 By referring to the incompetence of the West to appreciate the Indian ancient knowledge system, which is not only spiritual but also scientific, this provides fuel for ideological constructions of an imagined Hindutva community.

-Ms Palak Rao is an Early Career Researcher Fellow and a Masters student at the Norwegian Centre for Human Rights at the University of Oslo.
+Ms Palak Rao was an Early Career Researcher Fellow and a Masters student at the Norwegian Centre for Human Rights at the University of Oslo.

 © Palak Rao.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).